-This crib was made of joined and painted stones from the Baltic Sea.
-It represents a little-used sculpture technique: the combination of elements.
+This crib was made of assembled and painted stones from the Baltic Sea.
+It represents an uncommon sculpture technique: the combination of elements.
 The stones are the starting point for the creation of small laughing figures that express very well the Franciscan ideology of the crib.

 Brother Leo KOHORST, OFM, Hamburg (D)

-Wooden figures with articulated limbs and figures made of modelling clay, made by moulding old models, reinforced with iron wire, various fabrics.
+Wooden figures with articulated limbs and figures made of modelling clay, manufactured by moulding old models, reinforced with iron wire, various fabrics.
 Inspired by the Genoese tradition.

 Candle of the birth of Christ

-In the Christian tradition wax has often been used for religious images.
-The wick at the tip of the candle has a considerable symbolic content because it points to Christ (light of the world), to the star (leader in the night) and to God (intangible presence).
+In the Christian tradition, wax has often been used for religious images.
+The wick at the tip of the candle has a considerable symbolic content because it points to Christ (light of the world), to the star (guide in the night) and to God (intangible presence).